 There also may be some restrictions if you are taking certain medications at the time of donation.
 You may be ineligible to donate or deferred for a period of time.
 For example, the FDA has specified that individuals on Tegison (etretinate), human growth hormone, or bovine insulin from the United Kingdom must be deferred indefinitely.
 Those taking Proscar (finasteride), Propecia (finasteride), or Accutane (isotretinoin) will be deferred from donating for 4 weeks following last dose.
 Use of hepatitis B immune globulin results in a 12-month deferral and Soriatane (acitretin) is a 3-year deferral.
 In addition, if you are taking an antibiotic or any other medication for an infection, you will be evaluated and deferred temporarily.
 There also are varying deferral periods if you have been vaccinated recently.
 For a more complete list, review "Medications" in the American Red Cross's blood donation eligibility criteria.

 Donors have a personal responsibility to help ensure the safety of the blood supply.
 You should express any concerns or questions you may have about past illnesses you had or may have been exposed to before donating.
-Who knows?
-Maybe someone close to you will be the recipient of your blood donation.

 Where can blood be donated?